virtual-labs/exp-adder-circuit-iiith/experiment/assignment.md

 3. Design a 3 bit full subtractor using EX-OR, AND, OR and NOT gates.
 Given X, Y and Z, the circuit should output D (difference) and B (Borrow).
 D = X (ex-or) Y (ex-or) Z and B = X'.Y + Y.Z + X'.Z

 4. Can the Final OR gate in the Full Adder circuit (given in the theory section) be replaced by an EX-OR gate ?
 If yes why?
-If no Why not?
+If no why not?